Azure-Samples/azuresandbox/extras/terraform-azurerm-aistudio/README.md

 * [terraform-azurerm-vnet-shared](../../terraform-azurerm-vnet-shared/)
 * [terraform-azurerm-vnet-app](../../terraform-azurerm-vnet-app/)

+Review [Azure OpenAI Service quotas and limits](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits) to ensure that the Azure OpenAI models you wish to leverage are available in the region where #AzureSandbox is provisioned.
+See [Manage and increase quotas for resources with Azure AI Studio](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/quota) to ensure your subscription has the necessary quotas to provision the resources in this configuration.

 ## Getting started

-This section describes how to provision this configuration using default settings ([Step-By-Step Video](https://youtu.be/yVhdhcelYMU)).
+This section describes how to provision this configuration using default settings.

 * Change the working directory.